OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Quests/Main quest/Main Quest - Investigate Shadebarrow and stop the release of Orcus.md

 ## Objectives
 - We need to stop [[Dragomir Lunthak]] from using the [[Planar Scythe]] to release [[Orcus the Demon Prince of Undeath]] from the pocket dimension he is currently imprisoned in
 	- In exchange for this, Dragomir has been promised "powers to protect those he loves" and eternal life
-	- *If* Dragomir were to succeed, we need to figure out a way to kill and/or stop Orcus instead but he can only be killed on his own plane (the Abyss)
+	- *If* Dragomir were to succeed, we need to figure out a way to kill and/or stop Orcus instead but he can only be killed on his own plane ([[The Abyss]])
-- We also need to watch out for any potential protections guarding the tomb of [[Sevil Howthess]].
+- We also need to watch out for any potential protections guarding the tomb of [[Sevil Howthess]]